The Council of Europe project “Free to Speak - Safe to Learn” Democratic Schools for All ended in 2022.

 The Council of Europe has developed the Reference Framework of Competences for Democratic Culture, which sets out, for the first time, the core values, skills, attitudes and critical knowledge and understanding that every citizen needs in order to be active in a democratic society.

 Individuals are not born with these competences; they need to be learned.
-The project draws on the work done in many schools for a Culture of Democracy and, through the lens of the Framework, aims to provide a “common working language” for schools all over Europe.
+The project drew on the work done in many schools for a Culture of Democracy and, through the lens of the Framework, aims to provide a “common working language” for schools all over Europe.

 The Democratic Schools Network